AlgoTrading101/.github/profile/README.md

 # AlgoTrading101

-AlgoTrading101 is a online algorithmic trading course.
+AlgoTrading101 is an online algorithmic trading course.
 It was started in 2014 and has over 30,000 students.

 Check it out here: <a href="https://algotrading101.com">algotrading101.com</a><br>
 Check out our blog here: <a href="https://algotrading101.com/learn">algotrading101.com/learn</a>